 A strong lopper that can cut through thick stems is an essential tool.
-Once the visible parts of the plants are removed, the roots must be dug out in order to have any hope of a permanent solution.
+Once the visible parts of the plants are removed, the roots must be dug out in order to have the best chance of a permanent solution.
 This can be backbreaking work if it's done by hand and the roots are large.
 When the land is cleared, it's important to watch for a resurgence from seeds or bits of roots and stems.
 A minor regrowth can be dealt with quickly.
 It would be sad to let a plant gain the upper hand again after all the hard work done to remove it.

-An Dual and Ambivalent Relationship
+An Ambivalent Attitude

 The Himalayan blackberry is widespread in southwestern British Columbia.
 It has become such a common part of the landscape that many people are unaware that it's an introduced plant.
-I can’t help admiring the plant, not only for its delicious and bountiful fruit but also for the beauty of its fresh leaves, flowers and berries.
+I can’t help admiring the plant, not only for its delicious and bountiful fruit but also for the beauty of its fresh leaves, flowers, and berries.
 I have to admit that the dull green leaves of winter and the old, exposed canes are not attractive, however.
 Since the plant is common where I live and will likely remain so for the foreseeable future, I can continue to photograph its spring and summer beauty.

 © 2012 Linda Crampton